 How Do I Get Registered If I Did Not Attend Summer Orientation?

 - Complete our online tutorial, “New Student Introduction to Academic Life” if you have not already done so.
 You may first wish to review the following 1-pg. explanation and login instructions.

 Advisement & Registration Help

 - IF we need to consult with you briefly to discuss your remaining courses, we will attempt phoning you first.
 Otherwise, we will register you for other appropriate general education courses.
 [Because we might need to correspond with you, it is important that you have communicated your accurate phone numbers and home address to the Admissions Office.]

-- Attached to your schedule will be a letter with a date by which you MUST RESPOND with basic enrollment confirmation.
+- The letter includes a date by which you MUST RESPOND with basic enrollment confirmation.
 As one example, freshmen who did not attend orientation are asked to let us know whether or not you are planning to attend SUNY Plattsburgh; a failure to respond with your intentions to attend SUNY Plattsburgh means that you will be dropped from your fall courses.

 - A few of our general education courses require new students to take placement/competency exams before we enroll you in courses (i.e., Written Expression, Foreign Language, Mathematics).
 These exams are offered during summer orientation and again during Opening Weekend before classes start.
 Therefore, if you have missed summer orientation, we will leave certain vacancies in your schedule until we await the results of your placement testing.